-As you probably know, gold stocks have taken off this year.
-The VanEck Vectors Gold Miners ETF (GDX), which tracks large gold stocks, is up 112%.
-That's more than 16 times the S&P 500’s return this year.
+As you probably know, gold stocks took off this year.
+At one point, the VanEck Vectors Gold Miners ETF (GDX), which tracks large gold stocks, was up 128%.

-You might see this and think you already missed out on gold stocks.
-After all, you don’t get many chances to double your money in eight months.
+A lot of investors probably saw that and thought they missed their chance to buy gold stocks.
+After all, you don’t get many chances to double your money in under a year.

-You also have to remember that bull markets never go straight up.
-It makes sense for gold stocks to take a “breather” after such an explosive start to the year.
+You see, bull markets never go straight up.
+It made sense for gold stocks to take a “breather” after such an explosive start to the year.

-That’s why we’ve encouraged readers to use down days as buying opportunities.
+That’s why we encourage readers to use down days as buying opportunities.
 But most investors can’t tell the difference between a world-class gold miner and a crummy one.